English at school

-Le Flamboyant has chosen to offer an extensive English programme to its pupils at the rate of six hours per week so that the elementary classes have a weekly timetable of 26 hours instead of 24.
+Le Flamboyant has chosen to offer reinforced English teaching to its students for six hours per week so that primary classes have a weekly schedule of 26 hours instead of 24 hours.

 This choice reflects:

-- our desire to give priority to language learning from an early age
+- our desire to prioritize language learning from an early age

 - English is the international language of communication

-The CM1 and CM2 classes are streamed into ability groups, allowing each pupil to progress at his or her own pace in the learning of the language.
-The class teachers are assisted by an English teacher and an English coordinator.
+The CM1 and CM2 class numbers are separated into level groups, allowing each student to progress at their own pace in learning the language.
+The class teachers are supported by an English teacher as well as an English coordinator.

-According to the Common European Framework of Reference (CEFR), the school aims to achieve an A1 level at the end of CM1 and A2 at the end of CM2.
-A test protocol for the A1 and A2 tests is in place for the CM1 and CM2 classes.
+According to the Common European Framework of Reference (CEFR), the school aims for a level A1 at the end of CM1 and A2 at the end of CM2.
+An administration protocol for the A1 and A2 tests is put in place for CM1 and CM2 classes.

-A non-French-speaking pupil is not considered as a pupil in difficulty; his abilities and achievements are equivalent to those of his other classmates.
-He/she should only master the French language quickly so that he/she can access all areas of the curriculum, ensuring progress and success.
+A non-French-speaking student is not considered a student in difficulty; the abilities and achievements are equivalent to those of his other classmates.
+He only needs to quickly master the French language in order to enable him to succeed in school, continue his training and build his future.